javalosp/advanced_programming/Lecture_7/Lecture_7_Quiz_Answers.md

 - [x] a).
 By passing a function object as the fourth argument.
 - [ ] b).
 By overloading the `+` operator.
 - [ ] c).
 By using the `sort` algorithm.
 - [ ] d).
-By passing the initializer as the first argument.
+By passing the initialiser as the first argument.

 #### What does the `inner_product` algorithm compute?
 - [ ] a).
 The product of all elements in a sequence.